Defect-aware Hybrid Prompt Optimization via Progressive Tuning for Zero-Shot Multi-type Anomaly Detection and Segmentation: Experiments

 \subsection{Evaluation Metrics}

-To evaluate the performance of our approach, we use the area under the receiver operating characteristic curve (AUROC), average precision (AP) for anomaly detection.
+To evaluate the performance, we use the area under the receiver operating characteristic curve (AUROC), average precision (AP) for AD.
 For segmentation, we use pixel-level AUROC and the area under per-region overlap (AUPRO).
 For multi-type segmentation, we use AUROC, AP, and F1 by macro-averaging.
+In addition, for deployment-oriented analysis on the internal dataset, we report operating-point metrics derived from the confusion matrix, including true positive rate (TPR) and false positive rate (FPR), where $\mathrm{TPR}=\frac{\mathrm{TP}}{\mathrm{TP}+\mathrm{FN}}$ and $\mathrm{FPR}=\frac{\mathrm{FP}}{\mathrm{FP}+\mathrm{TN}}$.
+On the public benchmarks, all baseline numbers are \emph{reported} from their original papers or, where unavailable under our protocol, from MultiADS~\cite{sadikaj2025multiads}, and DAPO is evaluated under the same source$\rightarrow$target protocol; on the internal ASIC dataset, AnomalyCLIP and MultiADS are \emph{reproduced} by us using the authors' released code.